Or Application Form & Reference Form to be returned to Student Services

 Delivered by tutors who are active music practitioners you will encounter a wide range of themes relating to modern music practice, musical theatre, song writing, improvisation and singing.
 Working and developing as a musical ensemble is a key part of the course and skills are developed in performance techniques.
 The course introduces a practical approach to operating audio recording equipment, software, sound recording techniques and an understanding of acoustics.
 You will also learn about musical styles and periods that influence modern musical practices.
 Performances will take place throughout the course at college and public venues.
 The qualification is equal to 3 'A' levels.

 This course concentrates on the four main areas within the music industry:

 - Working in The Music Industry

 You will learn about how to choose a balanced repertoire, good practice and rehearsal schedules along with working to a timescale and as a team.
 You will be a member of one of the several groups that we form every year and will take part in regular performances.

-4 GCSE passes at Grade 9 - 4/A* - C or satisfactory completion of a Level 2 qualification (preferably at Merit level) in Music.
+4 GCSE passes at Grade 9-4/A*-C or satisfactory completion of Level 2 qualification in music (preferably Merit Level).

 Satisfactory interview, audition and satisfactory reference.

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.